satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 clickstream data, web usage, and number of article downloads.
-Other possibilities include measuring the activity, frequency (Figure 8), impact (Figure 9), and topic range of an author or reviewer or their contributions over time (which could Figure 7).
+Other possibilities include measuring the activity, frequency (Figure 8), impact (Figure 9), and topic range of an author or reviewer or their contributions over time (Figure 7).

 It would also be possible to aggregate these metrics to assess the impact or importance of, for example, collaborators, coauthors,